jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 | `isotopes` | isotope | A built-in dataset name, a config dataset name, or an inline dict. |
 | `heat_production_w_kg`, `half_lives_s`, `mass_fracs`, `concentrations`, `isotope_names` | isotope | Explicit parallel arrays, in MKS. |

-An unrecognized key is ignored without warning, so a misspelling yields a model built entirely from defaults rather than an error.
+A key that no radiogenics model reads raises `ValueError` naming the closest accepted key, so a misspelling or a missing unit suffix fails loudly instead of silently building a default model.
 The constructors use unit-free argument names (`fixed_heat_production`, `half_lives`, `ref_time`); the config keys keep their units because they double as TOML keys.

 ### Attaching a model to a layer